 <module> can usually be fixed by installing the missing module

 with pip and then repeating the previous, failed command.
 For some

 errors during installation, updating setuptools or pip might help.

 The environment variables need to be set before you can use the client.
 You can set them using a script provided in the OpenStack web interface.
 You can download this script at the following URL after logging in:

-To download this in the web interface, navigate to the Access & Security screen, and press Download OpenStack RC File v3.
+To download this in the web interface, navigate to the API Access section, and press Download OpenStack RC File v3.